General tax exemption rules

-- B = The $450,000 exemption amount, prorated for the number of days in the year that the charity campus qualified for the exemption.
+- B = The $1 million exemption amount, prorated for the number of days in the year that the charity campus qualified for the exemption.
 For example, the exemption is prorated if the registered charity is an eligible employer or a registered charity during only part of the year or if the qualifying charity campus is in existence for less than a full year.
 For more information on proration, refer to tax exemption.

 A charity campus is a qualifying charity campus for tax exemption purposes if it is publicly advertised and has been registered with the Ministry of Finance as described below under Registration and Refund Requirements.
-The requirement for public advertising does not apply to emergency shelters, or to group homes or intensive support residences as defined in the Regulation under the EHTA.
+The requirement for public advertising does not apply to emergency shelters, or to group homes or intensive support residences as defined in the Regulation under the EHT Act.

-A charity campus includes of all of a registered charity's locations that are in one building, or on one parcel of land (property), or on contiguous properties (properties that touch along a boundary or at a point).
+A charity campus includes all of a registered charity's locations that are in one building, or on one parcel of land (property), or on contiguous properties (properties that touch along a boundary or at a point).
 If a registered charity has branches, sections, parishes, congregations or other divisions (internal divisions), a charity campus includes all of the locations of the registered charity and all of the locations of any of its internal divisions that are in one building, or on one property or on contiguous properties.